 Through the course of this pandemic, the company’s efforts have been focused on supporting people in this healthcare crisis, whether it is through developing vaccines, ramping up production and distribution of critical drugs and therapies, making diagnostic tests available or exploring new treatment options, he added.

-The active pharmaceutical ingredient (API) for the drug has been developed and manufactured at the group’s API manufacturing facilities in Gujarat, Zydus Cadila said.
+The drug’s active pharmaceutical ingredient (API) has been developed and manufactured at the group’s API manufacturing facilities in Gujarat, Zydus Cadila said.

-Complete backward integration makes Remdac the most economical Remdesivir brand in India, it added.
+It added that complete backward integration makes Remdac the most economical Remdesivir brand in India.

-In June this year, Zydus had entered into a non-exclusive agreement with Gilead Sciences to manufacture and sell Remdesivir, the investigational drug, which has been issued an emergency use authorisation by the US Food and Drug Administration (USFDA) to treat patients suffering from severe symptoms of COVID-19, the filing said.
+In June this year, Zydus had entered into a non-exclusive agreement with Gilead Sciences to manufacture and sell Remdesivir.
+This investigational drug has been issued an emergency use authorisation by the US Food and Drug Administration (USFDA) to treat patients suffering from severe symptoms of COVID-19, the filing said.

-Zydus Cadila’s vaccine ZyCov-D is now in phase-II of clinical trials, it added.
+Zydus Cadila’s vaccine ZyCov-D is now in phase-II of clinical trials.

 Zydus Cadila is the fifth company to have launched its generic version of Remdesivir in India.
 Hetero Labs, Cipla, Mylan and Jubilant Life Sciences have already launched their generic versions of antiviral drug Remdesivir in the country.